-From August 20, 2021 to March 31, 2022, Moody Capital made a series of advances to us to meet our specific cash flow needs and has received repayments from us based on our specific available cash flow.
-These advances were memorialized in a promissory note ("Third Related Party Note") with a total maximum aggregate loan amount of \$10.0 million.
-All amounts borrowed under the Third Related Party Note plus all accrued interest thereon, will be due and payable in full on August 20, 2024, provided that we may extend such maturity date for up to two years at our discretion.
-Interest on the Third Related Party Note will accrue effective August 20, 2021.
-The principal amount of the loan under the Third Related Party Note will bear interest at a rate per annum equal LIBOR plus 7.75%; provided, however, that such interest rate will be increased to a rate per annum equal to LIBOR plus 9.75% if the Third Related Party Note is subordinated to another lender.
-The balance of Third Related Party Note was \$9,770,000 and \$8,474,000 as of March 31, 2022 and December 31, 2021, respectively.
+From August 20, 2021, to December 31, 2021, Moody Capital made a series of advances to us to meet our specific cash flow needs.
+These advances were memorialized in a promissory note (the "Third Related Party Note") with a total maximum aggregate loan amount of \$10 million.
+All amounts borrowed under the Third Related Party Note plus all accrued interest thereon will be due and payable in full on August 20, 2024, provided that we may extend such maturity date for up to two years at our discretion.
+Interest on the Third Related Party Note began to accrue effective August 20, 2021.
+The principal amount of the loan under the Third Related Party Note bears interest at a rate per annum equal to SOFR plus 7.75%; provided, however, that such interest rate will be increased to a rate per annum equal to SOFR plus 9.75% if the Third Related Party Note is subordinated to another lender.
+The effective interest rate for the Third Related Party Note was 12.41% as of March 31, 2023.
+The balance of the Third Related Party Note was \$10 million as of as of March 31, 2023 and December 31, 2022.